lkrms/pretty-php/docs/Rules.md

 When they appear in the same scope, a callback is registered to align consecutive:

-- assignment operators
+- assignment operators (except as noted below)
 - `=>` delimiters in array syntax (except as noted below)
 - `=>` delimiters in `match` expressions

-If the open bracket of an array is not followed by a newline and neither `AlignLists` nor `StrictLists` are enabled, its `=>` delimiters are ignored.
+If the open bracket of an array or parameter list is not followed by a newline and neither `AlignLists` nor `StrictLists` are enabled, its `=>` delimiters or assignment operators are ignored.

 ### `AlignChains` (2)